FAQ

 IMARC is a full time programme and appeals to a full study schedule.
 We discourage side jobs but fully understand if you need it for financial aid.

 In semester two, some courses offered by EUR are open for non-IMARC students.
+When you are a Erasmus University student, you may be eligible.
+The courses have limited availability and IMARC students have priority.
+Moreover, background knowledge may apply per course.
 Please check with the IMARC coordinator.

 Read more about living in Rotterdam and Ghent, welfare, student associations, going out and much more.
 Do you have specific questions?
 Then contact the faculties directly.